 Prospect and geology map the Stonepark Project, Ireland

 Note: * m% = ZnEq% multiplied by thickness.
 ZnEq% is calculated using Zn & Pb values of $1.00/lb and $15.00/oz Ag.
 All drillholes are vertical and as the mineralized body is more or less flat, interval width is taken as true thickness.
 Historic drill results have not been verified by a qualified person as the samples forming the basis of such results are not available to the Company and accordingly no quality assurance programs or quality control measures were applied by the Company.

-Scientific and technical information in set out in this website has been approved by John Barry, who is a Qualified Person for the purposes of National Instrument 43-101 and who is the Vice President, Exploration Strategy of the Company
+Scientific and technical information in set out in this website has been approved by David Furlong, who is a Qualified Person for the purposes of National Instrument 43-101 and who is the Chief Operating Officer of the Company